ambjn/Flutter-Speech-To-Text-App/README.md

 ## About:

-Speech To Text App made using Flutter <br>
+Speech To Text App made using Flutter
 App displays the <i> confidence level </i> & also displays <br>
 the <i> highlighted words </i> and further convertes speech into text.

-Speech To Text App made using Flutter
-App displays the <i> confidence level </i> while the user speaks which further is converted into text.

 ## Packages: